What is Privacy & Terms?

 On these sites, Appinux is responsible for data, for the preservation of copyrighted documents, as well as storage and archiving of these.
 Thus, the four links at the bottom will mainly describe how we handle the type of data that is produced on the following sites:

-Gitlab: is where Appinux manages its versions, where programmers can discuss and develop.
+Issue tracker: is where Appinux manages its versions, where programmers can discuss and develop.
 Here are no personal data about our customers, as customers do not have access to this site.
 It is only used internally by Appinux.

 You can read more about exactly what data we collect and store in the links below.